 - Tell your doctor what's going on.
-Your doctor will consider underlying causes of your erectile dysfunction, and can give you information about medication and other erectile dysfunction treatments.
+Your doctor will consider underlying causes of your erectile dysfunction and can give you information about medication and other erectile dysfunction treatments.
 Find out your options.

 - Ask what you need to do to control diabetes.
 Careful blood sugar control can prevent nerve and blood vessel damage that can lead to erectile dysfunction.
 Ask your doctor if you're taking the right steps to manage your diabetes.

 - Ask about other health problems.
 It's common for men with diabetes to have other chronic conditions that can cause or worsen erectile dysfunction.
-Work with your doctor to make sure you're addressing these other health problems.
+Work with your doctor to make sure you're addressing any other health problems.

 - Check your medications.
-Ask your doctor if you're taking any medications that may be worsening your erectile problems, such as drugs used to treat depression or high blood pressure.
+Ask your doctor if you're taking any medications that might be worsening your erectile problems, such as drugs used to treat depression or high blood pressure.
 Making a change to your medications may help.

 - Seek counseling.
 Anxiety and stress can worsen erectile dysfunction.
 A psychologist or other mental health provider can help you find ways to ease your stress level.